 What to expect from your first driving lesson

 It's finally here!
 The day you get behind the wheel for what is probably the first time.
-It's a big day – but it can be pretty nerve-wracking too.
+It's a big day - but it can be pretty nerve-racking too.

-It helps if you know what to expect beforehand, so make sure you prepare.
+It helps if you know what you first driving lesson will involve beforehand, so make sure you prepare.
 You'll pick things up much easier if they're familiar to you and you feel confident about what happens next.

 - Get some sleep

 - Do NOT drink the night before